Combined Use of sumif(vlookup)

 - Indexes should be given to the lookup table columns by indicating with numbers 1, 2, 3, and so on.

-- CTRL+SHIFT+ENTER should be used instead of entering Key since VLOOKUP is entered as an array formula.
+- CTRL+SHIFT+ENTER in excel should be used instead of entering Key since VLOOKUP is entered as an array formula.

 - Defining two tables including Main and Lookup is required to extract values and determine the sum of the array values.